-For NONDIRECT VENT APPLICATION: The furnace shall be vented to the exterior of the house, but combustion air may enter from the surrounding area as long as combustion air requirements are met.
+For NON-DIRECT VENT APPLICATION: The Furnace shall be vented to the exterior of the house, but combustion air may enter from the surrounding area as long as combustion air requirements are met.
 (See AIR FOR COMBUSTION AND VENTILATION)

-FURNACE VENT/INLET PIPE INSTALLATION
+FURNACE VENT/ INLET PIPE INSTALLATION

-There are many different variations of the vent/inlet air pipe combination.
-The vent/inlet air combination used for installation of these furnaces depends on the needs of the location.
+There are many different variations of the vent/ inlet air pipe combination.
+The vent/ inlet air combination used for installation of these Furnaces depends on the needs of the location.
 However, these guidelines must be followed:

-- 1. The furnace must vent outside the structure. - 2.
-Furnace combustion air requirements must be met for nondirect, single pipe applications (See example on next page). - 3.
-For direct vent application of these furnaces, the vent pipe and air inlet pipe do not have to exit in the same air space or even on the same surface of the structure.
-However, the longest individual pipe will decide the value for the longest allowable equivalent vent/inlet air length as shown in the vent length table.
+- 1. The Furnace must vent outside the structure. - 2.
+Furnace combustion air requirements must be met for non-direct, single pipe applications. - 3.
+For direct vent application of these Furnaces, the vent pipe and air inlet pipe do not have to exit in the same air space or even on the same surface of the structure.
+However, the longest individual pipe will decide the value for the longest allowable equivalent vent/ inlet air length as shown in the vent length table on page 14.